joshADE/react-nav-query-params/README.md

 function App(){
   return (
     <div className="App">
-        <RouterProvider router={router} />  {/* from react router v6 */}
+        <RouterProvider router={router} />  {/* from react-router v6 */}
     </div>
   );
 }

-// In a child component of the app component need to create an adapter object that tells this package how to manage history and location
+// In a child component of the app component need to create an adapter object that tells this package how to manage history and location objects.
-// need access to the navigate / location data from react router v6 package
+// need access to the history.push/replace and location data from the react-router v6

 import { Adapter } from "react-nav-query-params"; //<-- TS users only import { useLocation, useNavigate, Outlet } from "react-router-dom"; //<-- react router v6 users only

 function RouteBasePage(){
-  // the following is specific to react-router-v6 and might look different for each routing solution,
+  // The following is specific to react-router v6 and might look different for each routing solution,
-  // but the adapter created needs to be provided in a similar manner into the NavQueryContext.Provider or else the useNavQueryParams hook will not work const location = useLocation(); // <-- for react-router, can only be called in a child component of RouterProvider const navigate = useNavigate(); // <-- for react-router, can only be called in a child component of RouterProvider
+  // but the adapter created needs to be provided in a similar manner in the NavQueryContext.Provider
+  // or else the useNavQueryParams hook will not work

+  const location = useLocation(); // <-- for react-router, can only be called in a child component of RouterProvider const navigate = useNavigate(); // <-- for react-router, can only be called in a child component of RouterProvider